SmokeMonsterPacks/Nt-Mini-Noir-Jailbreak/README.md

 **IMPORTANT**: Use the [NES 2.0 XML Database](https://forums.nesdev.com/viewtopic.php?f=3&t=19940&p=248796) and the [NES Header Repair Tool Python Script](https://github.com/Kitrinx/NES_Header_Repair) to fix your NES rom headers!

+It is recommended to have less than 800 files per subdirectory.

 -------------------

 # Updating Firmware